Dulara Village Blossoms: Silox India’s Miyawaki Green Legacy

 Silox India is a forward-thinking company committed to environmental sustainability and social responsibility.
 In a bold move to combat climate change, the company has undertaken a transformative tree plantation drive in Dulara using the innovative Miyawaki method.
 This initiative is designed to establish dense, fast-growing forests that will not only help in addressing climate change but also boost biodiversity and improve air quality.

-The plantation site, strategically located near a temple in Dulara, serves as a symbol of harmony between nature and spirituality.
+The plantation site, strategically located around the Temple in Dulara, serves as a symbol of harmony between nature and spirituality.
 Silox India’s efforts go beyond environmental restoration, as the company strives to inspire employees and local communities to embrace environmental stewardship.
 Through this groundbreaking initiative, Silox India is not only minimizing its ecological footprint but also paving the way for a greener, healthier future for all.

 Plantation Date